Dissipative Superfluidity in a Molecular Bose-Einstein Condensate

 \emph{f-sum rule.--- }The $f$-sum rule plays a fundamental role in the superfluid transport theory~\cite{Ueda2010}.
 It is a consequence of the particle-number conservation and not expected to hold in dissipative superfluids.
 Here we show that weak U(1) symmetry leads to a generalized $f$-sum rule in the present case.
-We begin with the commutator between the density operator $\rho_{-\bm{k}}:=\sum_{\bm{p}}a_{\bm{p}}^\dagger a_{\bm{p}-\bm{k}}$ and the time-evolved one:
+We begin with the commutation relation:

-where $\hat{N}$ is the total particle-number operator and $\varepsilon_{\bm{k}}=|\bm{k}|^{2}/2m$ is the kinetic energy.
+where $\rho_{-\bm{k}}:=\sum_{\bm{p}}a_{\bm{p}}^\dagger a_{\bm{p}-\bm{k}}$ is the density operator, $\hat{N}$ is the total particle-number operator, $\varepsilon_{\bm{k}}=|\bm{k}|^{2}/2m$ is the kinetic energy and $\mathcal{L}^{\dagger}$ represents the adjoint Lindbladian~\cite{10.1093/acprof:oso/9780199213900.001.0001}.
 Note that the right-hand side of Eq.~(\ref{eq:f-sum-rule-exp}) is independent of the strength $\gamma$ of dissipation.
 This implies that a generalized $f$-sum rule in open quantum systems holds as in closed systems.
+Physically, this is because the two-body loss only leads to uniform decrease in the particle-number density and hence does not generate a current inside the system.
 We use this identity to show that